Cedar (left) and Stuart (right) Anderson with their invention: The Flow Hive® (image: © BeeInventive Pty Ltd)

 - Marketing and public relations – consult with experts to deliver a quality product as the brand value will follow.

 Entrepreneurial success is all-consuming, as the Andersons were tasked with commitments that are standard to all global businesses.
 The constant stream of meetings, budgets and deadlines were far from their former lifestyle.
 But this change came with immeasurable perks.

 Stu Anderson reminisces on his journey ‘I feel very very fortunate in so many ways.
 To have worked so closely with Cedar, my son, and to have invented something that really, so many people around the world are appreciating is making a difference for them.
 And then to suddenly be – it looks like – be financially secure.’
 (As told to Business Insider).

 Since its launch, the Flow Hive® has been recognised for not only its innovative method but also for its unique design.
 In 2016, the Flow Hive® won Australia’s most prestigious prize for design, the Good Design Award.

 - File for IP protection before launching a crowdfunding campaign and consider your global IP strategy.

-- Dedicate time towards finessing your marketing and public relations strategy to maximise the impact of your crowdfunding campaign.
+Refine your public relations strategy to maximise the impact of your crowdfunding campaign.

-- Anticipate copycats and have a strategy ready to combat imitations of your product surfacing to market.
+- Expect copycats and have a strategy ready to combat imitations of your product surfacing to market.